syuurio/syuurio/README.md

 :wave: I’m Cleo, and coding is an essential part of my life.

-- :computer: Currently working as a Web Engineer in Taiwan and seeking international remote opportunities.
+- :computer: Currently working as a Frontend Engineer in Taiwan and seeking international remote opportunities.
 - :mag: Eager to explore new fields in **WEB** development.
 - :hearts: Passionate about problem-solving through coding.